hashicorp/terraform-provider-azurerm/website/docs/r/windows_web_app_slot.html.markdown

 A `identity` block supports the following:

 * `type` - (Required) The type of managed service identity.
-Possible values include: `ManagedServiceIdentityTypeSystemAssigned`, `ManagedServiceIdentityTypeUserAssigned`, and `ManagedServiceIdentityTypeSystemAssignedUserAssigned`.
+Possible values include: `SystemAssigned`, `UserAssigned`, and `SystemAssigned, UserAssigned`.

 * `identity_ids` - (Optional) Specifies a list of Identity IDs.

+* `principal_id` - The Principal ID for the Service Principal associated with the Managed Service Identity of this App Service.

+* `tenant_id` - The Tenant ID for the Service Principal associated with the Managed Service Identity of this App Service.

 ---